High risk life insurance – how to get approved if you have pre-existing conditions.

 - Most recent blood glucose level

-When an insurance company is deciding whether or not to approve a high risk applicant, there are different rate classes that an insured may qualify for.
+When a company is deciding whether or not to approve a high risk applicant, there are different rate classes that an insured may qualify for.
 These options include:

 - Standard Rate or better